Fast2docs/Fast2-docs/docs/getting-started/create-workflow.md

 The auto save is triggered under the following conditions:

 1. **Configuration Changes:**
-: Any changes made to configuration fields are saved as soon as the focus is lost from the edited field.
+: Any changes made to tasks or links configuration fields are saved as soon as the focus is lost from the edited field.
 ![Autosave field edition](../assets/img/create_workflow/Autosave field edition.gif){ width="100%" }

-2. **Map Modifications:**
-: Any modification to the map triggers a save, regardless of the type of change.
+2. **Tasks and Links:**
+- Adding or deleting a task triggers an automatic save.
+- Adding or deleting a link between tasks also triggers an automatic save.

 3. **Task Movements:**
 : Moving tasks within the map also triggers an automatic save.